 In this section, we evaluate our algorithm and its performance by experimental analysis.
+In the following sections, we denote our first algorithm using pseudorandom number generators as cuPPA-Pure and the second algorithm using hash function as cuPPA-Hash.
 We demonstrate the accuracy of our algorithm by showing that our algorithm produces networks with power-law degree distribution as desired.
-We also compare the runtime of our algorithm using several sequential and parallel algorithms.
+We also compare the runtime of our algorithm using other sequential and parallel algorithms.

-A. Hardware and Software
+5.1 Hardware and Software

-We used a computer consisting of 24 AMD Opteron(tm) 6174 processor with an 800 MHz clock speed and 64GB system memory.
-The machine also incorporates a NVidia 1080 GPU with 8GB memory.
+We used a computer consisting of 6 AMD Phenom(tm) II 6174 processor with 3.3 GHz clock speed and 64 GB system memory.
+The machine also incorporates a NVidia 1080 GPU with 8 GB memory.
 The operating system is Ubuntu 16.04 LTS, and all software on this machine was compiled with GNU gcc 4.6.3 with optimization flags -03.
 The CUDA compilation tools V8 were used for the GPU code along with nvcc compiler.
+In additional experiments, we used another system consisting of 4 NVidia Tesla P100 GPUs with 16 GB memory each.

-B. Degree Distribution
+5.2 Degree Distribution

-To demonstrate the accuracy of cuPPA, we compared it with the Sequential Barabási-Albert (SBA) [7] and the Sequential Copy Model (SCM) algorithms.
-The degree distributions of the networks generated by SBA, SCM, and cuPPA are shown in Figure 3 in a log-log scale.
-We used n = 500M vertices, each generating d = 4 new edges with a total of two billion (2×10^9) edges.
-The distribution is heavy-tailed, which is a distinct feature of the powerlaw networks.
-The exponent γ of the power-law degree distribution is measured to be 2.7.
+To demonstrate the accuracy of cuPPA-Pure and cuPPA-Hash, we compared those with the sequential Barabási-Albert (SBA) [9] and the sequential copy model (SCM) algorithms.
+The degree distributions of the networks generated by SBA, SCM, cuPPA-Pure, and cuPPA-Hash are shown in Fig. 3 in a log-log scale.
+We used n = 500M vertices, each generating d = 4 new edges with a total of two billion $(2 \times 10^9)$ edges.
+The distribution is heavy-tailed, which is a distinct feature of power-law networks.
+The exponent $\gamma$ of the power-law degree distribution is measured to be 2.7.
 This supports the fact that for the finite average degree of a scale-free network, the exponent should be $2 < \gamma < \infty$ [12].
-Also notice that the degree distributions of SBA and SCM are quite identical, experimentally verifying Theorem 1.
-The degree distribution of cuPPA is also similar to both SBA and SCM.
+Also notice that the degree distributions of SBA and SCM are quite identical.
+The degree distributions of both cuPPA algorithms are also similar to both SBA and SCM.